A non-government resource for the Medicare community

 "These terms were intended to provide explicit guidance on permissible benefit design parameters for [Medicare Part D prescription drug plan] sponsors and actuaries.
 The first three benefit types are considered basic prescription drug coverage, and are actuarially equivalent to the defined standard benefit established in statute.
 These basic benefit designs vary only in terms of whether cost sharing tiers are applied versus one level of coinsurance, the deductible is lowered or eliminated, and the initial coverage limit is increased."

-The information paraphrased below is from Chapter 5 of CMS Publication 100-18 Medicare Prescription Drug Benefit Manual which gives more details regarding the Medicare Part D benefit types:
+The information below is from Chapter 5 of CMS Publication 100-18 Medicare Prescription Drug Benefit Manual which gives more details regarding the Medicare Part D benefit types:

-• Defined standard (DS) benefits
+• Defined Standard (DS) benefits

-• Actuarially equivalent (AE) standard benefits
+• Actuarially Equivalent standard (AE) standard benefits

 A Medicare Part D plan that has an annual deductible, the plan may substitute certain cost-sharing requirements in defined standard coverage including tiered structures tied to plan formularies or preferred pharmacies in a plan's network.

-• Basic alternative (BA) benefits
+• Basic Alternative (BA) benefits

 A Medicare Part D plan that may have a reduced or $0 deductible, can use tiered co-payments or coinsurance, may have a modification to the initial coverage limit.
 Remains actuarially equivalent to the standard benefit.